Author Archives: Carlos

 From another angle, we could argue that trying to satisfy parents’ expectations without rebelling, which can happen due to fear, conditioning, and pressure coming from multiple sources within a family system, can turn someone into a complacent individual, a people pleaser.

-Some parents are insanely attached to an idealized future version of their children — a specific picture in mind that they desperately want to manifest, that their children grow up without a clear idea of what they want from life.
+Some parents are insanely attached to an idealized future version of their children — a specific picture in mind that they desperately want to manifest, so that their children grow up without a clear idea of what they want from life.
 They only start figuring that out too late and too slowly.
 At that point, they want to be successful in something — anything.
 Even though success is not necessarily the right metric for satisfaction in life.
 Passion, development, coexistence, and self-awareness may instead be more accurate measures.

 An inspiring closing